 - Reduce the chances of having residues in milk;

 - Improve success rates of treatment because of better targeted treatments.

 The bacteria count (aerobic and coliform count) is important to detect health problems in calves.
 Bacteria can cause diarrhea in calves, therefore it is important to check the total bacteria count in the colostrum, the milk, the bottles, the pails and other materials.

 The bacteriologic tests give you precious information for ensuring the health of both udders and calves.
 Talk with one of our veterinarians to establish a health program for the udder and for the screening of health problems in calves.

-Our eight accredited veterinarians are able to verify cattle for exportation during a stay in the United States, for an exhibition or a competition to sell, for instance.
+Our seven accredited veterinarians are able to verify cattle for exportation during a stay in the United States, for an exhibition or a competition to sell, for instance.
 We insure that the animal going outside of Canada is healthy and meets the standards of the other country.

 We also offer these services for cattle going for slaughter in the United States.
 We make sure that the animals are healthy, we check their identification and we also fill out the necessary paperwork for customs.